mgonzalezbaile/ngingx-phpfm-playground/README.md

 xxx:
 	docker-compose --env-file scenarios-config/.env.xxx up
 ```
-4. Run `Makefile xxx` to restart Nginx and PHP-FPM with the new config.
+4. Run `make xxx` to restart Nginx and PHP-FPM with the new config.

 ## Monitoring
 When your containers are up and running, you can visit the built-in status pages provided by Nginx (http://localhost:8080/stub_status) and PHP-FPM (http://localhost:8080/status) to check out their health and performance.

+Also, you can monitor the resources usage of the PHP-FPM and Nginx containers by running `docker stats php-fpm` and `docker stats nginx` respectively.